|

 "Process 3" was

-Technicolor's advance in colour film processes
+Technicolor's advance in colour film processes;

-by dye imbibition, involving separate red- and
+involving separate red- and green-filtered

-green-filtered frames.
+frames.

 |